MLGroup15/ROBPCA/README.md

 ## Problem Definition

 1. To develop a robust method through which we can accurately apply PCA to high dimensional data having outliers
-2. Using this robust PCA, we get a diagnostic plot that can be used to detect and classify  outliers.
+2. Using this robust PCA, get a diagnostic plot that can be used to detect and classify  outliers.

 ## Methodology